MalachiHibbins/IMU/_sources/1FilterBasics.md

 Which is the recursive formula for the EMAHPF.
 These are useful for removing low frequency background noise, such as integration drift.

+## 1.5 Summary
+The above are examples of passive filters as they filter data without using feedback from a physical model.
+Kalman filters are active filters which compare measurements with feedback to determine an improved estimate of the state.